 My recollections vividly show how something as simple as these scatter diagrams can save projects.
 I recall the initial time I encountered a scatter diagram.
 We were undergoing a rather strange problem concerning always-varying standard issues.
 As we worked through identifying different points, it became apparent that plotting testing hours versus defect rates resulted in an unanticipated vision that definitively changed our foundational and constructive approach towards altering quality management.

-The segments that graphically give qualitative representation allow us to appreciate concept visually are called as scatter diagrams.
+The segments that graphically give a qualitative representation, allowing us to appreciate the concept visually, are called scatter diagrams.
 Primarily, knowing what scatter diagrams PMP analysis will be projecting on is significant before amalgamating logs on something that has this merge of art.
-These are called correlation patterns, clear three sections will stand out.
+These are called correlation patterns; three sections will stand out.

 It is important to note that factors differ in terms of how strongly they can be correlated.
 If the points are close to a straight line, the relationship is strong.
-If points are more spread out they make a shape, then the relationship is weaker.
-In this case, as a project manager, knowing not only the type but the strength of correlation enhances his or her decision-making ways.
+If points are more spread out, they make a shape, and then the relationship is weaker.
+In this case, as a project manager, knowing not only the type but the strength of correlation enhances his or her decision-making skills.

 Like with any approach, the construction of an effective scatter diagram requires careful thought and execution.
 Here is how I do it: